HEAL/platform-documentation/docs/study-registration/index.md

 *registered*.
 Registration is the process of linking a study to one or more of the metadata/data sources listed above.
 This process can be performed by the Principal Investigator or another member of the research team.

-!!! question "What if I'm not ready to submit data yet?"

-    You may register your study at any time, even if you are not yet ready to submit data to a repository.
-Registering your study increases its visibility on the Platform and allows the Platform and data repository to anticipate and plan for your subsequent data submission.

 <!-- ??? success "A study-level metadata instance within CEDAR"